The Storytelling Contest

 Ah yes, the Story Telling Contest!
 It's pretty much a Neopian version of the game you play when everyone sits down in a circle and makes a story by getting everyone to add a part to it!
 If you really want to write a story all by yourself, then you should consider entering into the Neopian Times instead.

 So, how does the Neopian counterpart of random sentence combining differ from the original game?
-Every week, the staff member in charge (who, incidentally, is also the Poetry Contest judge), goes to work, and types up the beginning of a Neopets story.
-It is then up to Neopians to provide the rest of the story, a few paragraphs at a time.
+Every Monday, a user types up the beginning of a Neopets story.
+It is then up to other Neopians to provide the rest of the story, a few paragraphs at a time.
 So the Story Contest is basically a longer, more formal version of the party game.

 Simply think of a few paragraphs that would progress the story and type them into the "What Happens Next?" box on the Story Competition page and see if your entry gets picked!
 If you're wondering how long entries usually are, when your scroll bar shrinks to the size of your cursor, that's an average length, but many accepted parts can either be quite short or on the opposite extreme.